 Do Electric Skateboards Climb Hills?

 Yes, they do.
-But if the engine/motor is tiny and the hill too steep, you’ll end up carrying the thing uphill!
+But if the engine/motor is tiny and the hill is too steep, you’ll end up carrying the thing uphill!
 That’s why you should pick your e-board with care.
 You’re going to spend $500 or more, remember.
 It’s important to read a few fast electric skateboard reviews before biting the bullet and buying one.

 Traditional Skateboard vs Electric Skateboard